crownstone/bluenet/docs/PROTOCOL.md

     - Phone gives Crownstone [its iBeacon Minor](#ibeacon_minor)
 - Phone commands Crownstone [to leave setup mode](#validate_setup)

+# <a name="encryption"></a>Encryption
+By default, Crownstones have encryption enabled as a security and privacy measure.

 ### Using encryption after setup (normal mode)